zachgoll/fullstack-roadmap-series/.github/ISSUE_TEMPLATE/course-related-question.md

 ---
 name: Course Related Question
 about: Template that helps me effectively answer your questions
-title: ''
+title: Please provide a descriptive title of your question
-labels: ''
+labels: question
-assignees: ''
+assignees: zachgoll

 ---

-This is a Github issue template.
+_This is a Github issue template.
 You will need to replace all lines marked with **REPLACE**.
+While I will try to get to your question as quickly as possible, I am creating this series for free and therefore don't always have a ton of free time.
+Thanks for your understanding!_

 ### What video or post URL is your question regarding?